scalemailted/detective-game/readme.md

 ## Clue-based Lateral Logic Game

 ## Objective
-The player must investigate the premises and detrime based on testimony and evidence who the liar is, i.e. the murderer.
+The player must investigate the premises and determine who the liar (i.e. murderer) is based on testimony and evidence.

 ## Technology
 This is a stateless game system, written in HTML & Bootstrap.